Oops19/TS4-PatchXML/README.md

 * 'o19.tunings.comments False': Disable comments in XML.
 * 'o19.tunings.write n': Write tuning for tuning_id n.
 * 'o19.tunings.write 0': Write all tuning files.
 This takes 5..30 minutes depending on the installed DLCs and your CPU.

-## Installation
-The ZIP file should be extracted into the `The Sims 4` folder to make sure that the folder structure is set up correctly.
-* All settings are read from `The Sims 4/mod_data/patch_xml/`.
-* The mod documentation (everything in `mod_documentation`) should also not be stores in `Mods`.
-* The mod `patch_xml.ts4cript` itself should be stored in `Mods` or in a sub folder.
-I highly recommend to store it in `_o19_` so you know who created it.

-Unless not yet installed: Install [S4CL](https://github.com/ColonolNutty/Sims4CommunityLibrary/releases/latest) as this mod is required.
-* I highly recommend to install the S4CL files into `_cn_` so you know who contributed this mod.

-This mod has been tested with  1.86.157 (2022-03-31) and S4CL v1.76 (2022-02-14).
-It is expected to work with many older and upcoming releases of TS4 and S4CL.

 ## Limitations
 All tunings?
 No!
 Some indomitable tunings doen't stop resisting the modifications.